schmidtseb/japanese-reader/arc42.md

     -   When a user clicks a Kanji, trigger a new Gemini API call specifically for that character.
     -   Display stroke order diagrams, On'yomi/Kun'yomi readings, and example compounds in the `BottomSheet` (mobile) or `Tooltip` (desktop).
 -   **Architectural Impact:** Requires a new API call function in `gemini.ts` and updates to the `InteractiveKanji` component and the UI display components.

+### 1.5.
+Development Process Note

+A significant aspect of this project's development is the use of **AI-Assisted Development**.
+The entire application, from initial architecture to feature implementation and debugging, was created through a collaborative process between a human engineer and a large language model from Google.
+This approach influences the "Developer" stakeholder role and demonstrates a modern workflow for rapid application development.

 ---